-You can have 2 Capital One cards at one time.
-This rule went into effect in 2011 and applies to most of Capital One’s consumer credit cards.
-The Capital One Secured Mastercard and Capital One’s co-branded cards (like the Saks Mastercard) do not count in the two-card limit.
+You can have two Capital One cards at a time.
+The Capital One two-card rule went into effect in 2011 and applies to most Capital One consumer credit cards.
+The Capital One Secured Mastercard and Capital One’s co-branded cards (like the Saks Mastercard) do not count toward the two-card limit.
 Neither do Capital One’s business credit cards.

 People who already had more than two Capital One credit card accounts before the rule went into effect were grandfathered in and allowed to keep all of their cards.
 Some cardholders who had cards from banks that were later acquired by Capital One (like HSBC) were also allowed to retain their cards despite the two-card rule.

 Even with a two-card restriction, Capital One still offers some of the best rewards potential in the credit card game.
 A popular combo is the Capital One Venture card paired with the Capital One Savor card.
 You can use the Savor card to maximize your rewards on food and entertainment purchases, and the Venture card for everything else.
 Both cards come with a big signup bonus for spending $3,000 in the first three months: a $300 bonus from Savor and 50,000 miles from Venture (equal to $500 when redeemed for travel).
-Each card has a $95 annual fee that’s waived the first year, so you can see if the combo is right for you before you have to pay anything up front.
+Savor has an annual fee of $95, and Venture’s annual fee is $95.

-If you do upgrade a Capital One account, your current APR and credit limit will remain the same unless it states otherwise in your upgrade offer.
-Your card number will remain unchanged, which will allow you to use your current card until the upgraded card arrives.
+When you upgrade to a different Capital One card, your current APR and credit limit will remain the same unless it states otherwise in your upgrade offer.
+Your card number will remain unchanged as well, but your CVV and expiration date will change, so you will need to update any automatic payments.
 You should receive the new card within 7 to 10 business days.

-By all accounts, you will not be able to obtain a Chase-branded credit card if you’ve opened five or more credit card accounts — from any issuer — in the past 24 months, including co-branded cards such as those affiliated with airlines or hotel chains.
-In fact, Chase is credited with not only popularizing this so-called 5/24 rule, but actually creating it.
-So while you might not see this policy spelled out in a Chase card’s terms, as Chase has posted and subsequently removed such language in the past, it would be unwise to gamble on it not being in effect.… read full answer
+There is currently no official limit to how many Chase cards you can have.
+There used to be a rule according to which you couldn’t obtain a Chase-branded credit card if you’ve opened five or more credit card accounts — from any issuer — in the past 24 months, including co-branded cards such as those affiliated with airlines or hotel chains.
+In fact, Chase is credited with not only popularizing this so-called 5/24 rule, but actually creating it.… read full answer

 While this unofficial policy might at first be frustrating, it’s important to recognize that it could ultimately be to your benefit.
 Too many credit card applications within a short period can damage your credit standing enough to cause rejection even without an account limit in place.
 It simply signals a desperation for credit that issuers’ underwriting algorithms equate with greater risk.

-Here are how many Discover cards you can have:
+Here is how many Discover cards you can have:

-As a primary cardholder: Up to two accounts.
-You must have the first card open for a year before getting a second.
+As a primary cardholder: Up to 2 accounts.
+You must have the 1st card open for a year before getting a second.
+Your 2nd card can be different or the same, but only one can be a student or secured card.

-Per account: You can get up to five cards for authorized users per account.
+Per account: You can get up to 5 cards for authorized users per account.

 As an authorized user: There’s no limit reported for how many Discover accounts you can be an authorized user on.